 Smart home controller

-Speaking of those 3,000 skills, with Alexa's two year head start in building a catalog of compatible smart home devices, and given that Google Home launched with just four -- SmartThings, Nest, Philips Hue, and IFTTT -- I didn't think the Home would be able to keep up with the Amazon Echo in this important category.
+Alexa's sheer breadth of skills -- more than 10,000 at this point -- made Amazon's 2-year head start in building a catalog of compatible smart-home devices seem insurmountable.
+Skills are basically third-party, voice-enabled apps for the Echo.
+Google doesn't have anything similar for the Home, and given that the Home launched with just four compatible smart-home platforms -- SmartThings, Nest, Philips Hue and IFTTT -- I didn't think the Home would be able to keep up with the Echo in this vital category.

 An always-listening device makes it much easier for a family to control the smart home.
-We found that out first hand in the CNET Smart Home, and it's a big part of why Alexa is a central part of our living lab for testing connected gadgets.
+We found that out firsthand in the CNET Smart Home, and it's a big part of why the Amazon Echo is a central part of our living lab for testing connected gadgets.

-For a bulb called "desk lamp" in the Philips app, Alexa will only respond if you tell it to turn on the "desk lamp."
+For a bulb called "desk lamp" in the Philips app, Alexa will respond only if you tell it to turn on the "desk lamp."
 You can create a group for all lights or office lights, then command Alexa to turn off the office lights and it'll work.
-Without those groups though, Alexa won't respond to any other names for the lamp, including "desk light."
+Without those groups, Alexa won't respond to any other names for the lamp, including "desk light."

-With Google Home, I nicknamed the desk lamp "Lampy," and assigned it to the office.
-I could then control it by commanding Google to turn on the "desk lamp," "lampy," "desk light," "office light," or "lights."
-Google doesn't get any extra credit for the "office light" command since assigning the lamp to the room is similar to adding it to a group for Alexa, but I appreciated the Home automatically grouping it with the rest of my lights and helping me out with the difference between "light" and "lamp."
+With Google Assistant, I nicknamed the desk lamp "Lampy," and assigned it to the office.
+I could then control it by commanding Google to turn on the "desk lamp," "Lampy," "desk light," "office light," or "lights."
+Google doesn't get any extra credit for the "office light" command since assigning the lamp to the room is similar to adding it to a group for Alexa, but I appreciated the Assistant automatically grouping it with the rest of my lights and helping me out with the difference between "light" and "lamp."

-Google's integrations with IFTTT and Philips Hue are also better than Alexa's.
-With the Home, you can control the colors of your Philips bulbs.
-You can't do that with Alexa right now.
-With IFTTT -- the online rule maker that stands for "If This Then That" -- the Home lets you craft fully customizable commands including multiple options for how you might want to say the command.
+Google's integration with IFTTT is also better than Alexa's.
+With IFTTT -- the online rule-maker that stands for "If This Then That" -- theincluding multiple options for how you might want to say the command.
 You have to use the word "trigger" to activate a customizable command with Alexa.

-Verdict: Amazon Echo wins as a smart home controller
+Verdict: The Amazon Echo holds its ground as a smart home controller in round 2.